New York's 37th State Assembly district

 New York's 37th State Assembly district is one of the 150 districts in the New York State Assembly.
-It has been represented by Juan Ardila since 2023, succeeding Catherine Nolan, who chose not to seek re-election.
+It has been represented by Claire Valdez since 2025, defeating then-incumbent Juan Ardila.

 Geography

 District 37 is located in Queens.

 2020s

 It contains the neighborhoods of Sunnyside, Sunnyside Gardens, and portions of Ridgewood, Long Island City and Maspeth.

+The district overlaps (partially) with New York's 6th and 7th congressional districts, the 12th, 18th and 59th districts of the New York State Senate, and the 26th, 30th and 34th districts of the New York City Council.

 2010s

 It contains the neighborhoods of Sunnyside, Ridgewood, portions of Astoria, Woodside, Long Island City, Maspeth, Queensbridge, Ravenswood, Dutch Kills and Blissville.